FluidNumerics/research-computing-cluster/docs/source/ResearchApplications/openfoam.rst

    sudo su

-3. Create a temporary cluster configuration file to plan the changes to your cluster
+3. Create a temporary cluster configuration file to plan the changes to your cluster.
+If this is your first time running the :code:`cluster-services` command, you will need to initialize this :code:`cluster-services` command line interface, as shown below.

 .. code-block:: shell

+   cluster-services init
    cluster-services list all > config.yaml

 4. Open the :code:`config.yaml` in a text editor and duplicate an existing partition definition.
 Edit this duplicate partition to set the partition name to :code:`openfoam` and the VM image to `projects/fluid-cluster-ops/global/images/family/rcc-cfd-gcc-x86`.